 - mobile point-of-sale hardware.

-Scotland’s concentration of financial institutions combined with its academic excellence and start-up environment present an ideal eco-system for fintech innovation.
+Scotland’s concentration of financial institutions, combined with its academic excellence and start-up environment, present an ideal eco-system for fintech innovation.
 One fintech area it is helping to pioneer is Blockchain.

 Originally devised by Bitcoin cryptocurrency founders, Blockchain is a trusted distributed ledger of transactions that operates without the need for centralised oversight.
 In London, asset managers are seeing Bitcoin make positive disruption in the way the fund industry operates, and are witnessing significant changes to business models.
 Scotland is an attractive market for firms seeking to supply the financial services sector.
 For example, Scotland’s high concentration of Asset Management firms is likely to be of interest to Blockchain experts.

 This is where London banks with an interest in fintech innovators can follow those in Scotland: In 2016, Royal Bank of Scotland (RBS) joined 36 banks worldwide by testing Blockchain as a platform for commercial paper transactions.
+Since then, it continues its forays into Blockchain implementation, proposing a joint scheme originally with Deloitte and three Irish banks, Ulster Bank, AIB and Permanent TSB.
+This is to “explore new blockchain technology to improve the speed, resilience and security of the domestic payment systems.”

 Get in touch